 Great Orchestra Experiment

-Over 1,400 city pupils come together and perform with our 100-strong Robin Hood Youth Orchestra supported by the semi-professional Robin Hood Orchestra in a magnificent concert at Albert Hall, Nottingham.
-Great Orchestra Experiment (GOE) is definitely an incredible experience for our young people.
+Over 1,200 city pupils came together and performed with our 100-strong Robin Hood Youth Orchestra & Friends in a magnificent concert at Albert Hall, Nottingham on March 21, 2018.

 Great Orchestra Experiment 2018

 This year, our Great Orchestra Experiment had over 1,200 Nottingham city pupils participate in a highly interactive, exciting concert.
 There were two concerts, one in the morning and the other in the afternoon and we had a total of 28 schools taking part altogether.

 Our theme this year revolved around a disgruntled author trying to overcome his writer's block.
 The show progressed with some spectacular pieces by the orchestra including Born Free, the Imperial March, Der Freischutz and the Typewriter.
 Each musical piece was connected to a story line that came together for the finale: Beauty and the Beast (definitely one of the favourites for the children!).

 Pupils had many opportunities to play their instruments, including performing parts of Savito along with the orchestra and singing Baba Yetu.

 We would like to thank the Foyle Foundation for their generous grant towards our GOE 2018.

 If you are looking for the teacher's resource pack for GOE 2018, please click here and find the downloadable files under the title 'Great Orchestra Experiment 2018'.